Dandy Minit Mart donates to CHOP

-After recently going through a remodel in their stores, Dandy Mini Marts palletized its unused food and delivered it as an in-kind donation to Child Hunger Outreach Partners for redistribution through children's programs in nine Pennsylvania counties.
+After recently going through a remodel in their stores, Dandy Mini Marts packaged its unused food and delivered it as a donation to Child Hunger Outreach Partners for redistribution through children’s programs in nine Pennsylvania counties.

 As always, CHOP is just beyond appreciate and thankful for all the help local businesses like Dandy provide.
 Without them, CHOP’s ability to continuously seek expansion to accomplish its mission of putting an end to U.S. child hunger.